 You need to seek expert legal representation from a criminal defence lawyer as soon as you are able, to obtain the best possible outcome for your case.

 We provide 24-hour legal representation, including assistance at police stations across London.
 We can also provide legal advice over the phone or in person at our London office by appointment only.

-With the recent rise in violent knife crime in London – prevalent across the capital and extensively covered across the media – there is a new focus on deterrent sentences to prevent knife possession.
+With the recent rise in violent knife crime in London – prevalent across the capital and extensively covered in the media – there is a new focus on deterrent sentences to prevent knife possession.

-Knife crime offences – The Sentencing Council
+Knife crime offences – the Sentencing Council

 Knife crime and bladed article offences classified under the new Sentencing Council guidelines include:

 - Possession of an offensive weapon in a public place

 - Possession of an article with a blade or point in a public place